Allergens at School? Here Are Some That Might Surprise You

-In many schools, chalk, chalkboards, and brushes have been eliminated, partly because of asthma and allergies (and partly because I’m sure it’s easier to NOT have to clean up after the 30 times a day the brush would get dropped, am I right?).
+In many schools, chalk, chalkboards, and brushes have been eliminated, partly because of asthma and allergies.
 Other common environmental asthma triggers that you might expect to find in your child’s school or classroom include mold, pollen tracked in by kids through the non-winter months, and of course, dust.
 And then there are just general germs, cleaning chemicals, some art supplies, and even the classroom pet (schools still have those, right?
 I totally remember bringing Lucky the Gerbil home a time or two in elementary school!).

 A recent study of 37 public schools in the northeastern US, which included elementary/middle schools (or kids aged 4-13 years), discovered some school allergens that might surprise parents, though.1 Since kids with pets bring animal dander to school with them on their clothing, these allergens were found in “common quantities”1.
 It may surprise you that cockroach and rat allergens were for the most part not detected in samples collected—however, while these triggers were not associated with worse asthma outcomes, other less-obvious triggers were.1

 99.5% of the samples collected in schools contained mouse allergen1.
 Unlike the above triggers, though, which were present in “common quantities”—what might be found in a child’s everyday living environment at home—mouse allergen was present in significant quantities.
 To make matters worse, even after accounting for children’s home environments and other asthma related factors, children with asthma with higher exposure to mouse allergens at school, had greater asthma symptoms and lower lung function—meaning that mice may have a greater impact on asthma than we’d presume.1 Hmmm… Maybe that’s why I don’t like them!

 A study on mice allergies